A Middle Eastern-inspired menu served in a Cave of Wonders full of Aladdin party ideas

 Mamma Mia, this was good.
 This is one of the best cocktails I’ve ever made.
 I remember texting my mom a few weeks before the party asking what she thought of pomegranate juice, ginger simple syrup, lime juice, and champagne for Aladdin and she said, “Perfect!”
 And perfect it was.

-The ginger simple syrup is easy to do.
-Just peel and slice fresh ginger and toss it in simple syrup right before turning the heat off.
-This can be made a week ahead of time and kept in the fridge.
 This would be a fantastic holiday drink.
 It’s so pretty with the pomegranate arils floating on top.
 Get the recipe for A Whole New World Cocktail here.

 “Mister Aladdin, sir